 Rapa Nui Journal articles now available in pdf format!

 We are pleased to announce that Rapa Nui Journal back issues and articles are now available on our website.
-Early volumes (1-7) can be donwloaded as entire issues.
+Early volumes (1-7) can be downloaded as entire issues.
 For later volumes (8-25), pdfs of individual articles are available.
 Please visit the Tables of Contents page on the right sidebar and click on the link below each listed issue or article to download a pdf.

-Due to the generosity of our donors and partners, especially the Fraternal Order of Moai, we are pleased to be able to award ten scholarships in 2014!
-Award recipients are listed below.
-Please visit the link below for student photographs and bios:
+Due to the generosity of our donors and partners, especially the Fraternal Order of Moai, EIF was able to award ten scholarships in 2014!
+Please visit the link below to read about our 2014 scholarship recipients:

 CULTURAL AND ENVIRONMENTAL DYNAMICS

 The 9th International Conference on Easter Island and the Pacific will be held from 21-26 June 2015 at the Ethnological Museum, Dahlem, Berlin (Germany) and will be be jointly organized by The German Archaeolgical Institute (DAI), the Christian-Albrechts-University Kiel, and the HafenCity University Hamburg.
 For more information, please visit the link below or contact: info.kaak “at” dainst.de